Always work against the Clock

 Never Be Afraid To Make Mistakes!

-Always remember, you learn by making mistakes.
+Always remember, you learn by correcting your mistakes.

 You can achieve an awful lot in class – however, for a lot of students, it is almost a waste of their time!
 Where do you sit in the room and why?
 If you moved place, would your marks improve?